hanzak/DNA-aptamers-modelling/README.md

 ## Description

 Comparison of the performance of different machine learning models in the prediction of structual properties of DNA sequences.
+You will find the report in the `\Report` folder.

 ## Requirements